Seanbo5386/Troubles_Simulator_v2/README.md

 ### **Enhanced Dialogue & NPCs**
 - **Full Dialogue Trees**: Rich, branching conversations with multiple response options
 - **Faction Reputation System**: Dynamic relationships with IRA, UDA, British Army, and Civilians
+- **Personal Relationship System**: Individual NPCs track how much they like or dislike you
 - **Character-driven Interactions**: Each NPC has unique dialogue trees and story relevance

 ### **Violence & Consequences**